xander2508/Notes/5. Standard Information/AWS/Services/Storage/Object Storage/Amazon Simple Storage Service (Amazon S3).md

 In Amazon S3, you store your objects in containers called buckets.
 When you store an object in a bucket, the combination of a bucket name, key, and version ID uniquely identifies the object.

+ S3 store data in a minimum of three Availability Zones
 ### Amazon S3 bucket names

 Amazon S3 supports global buckets.
 Therefore, each bucket name must be unique across all AWS accounts in all AWS Regions within a partition.
 A partition is a grouping of Regions, of which AWS currently has three: Standard Regions, China Regions, and AWS GovCloud (US).